-- an appropriate indication to be given to the outgoing operator or to the calling subscriber; and - the sending of the clear-forward by the outgoing exchange to release the international connection (except when otherwise arranged, for exemple, in the case of observations on circuits).
+- an appropriate indication to be given to the outgoing operator or to the calling subscriber; and - the sending of the clear-forward by the outgoing exchange to release the international connection (except when otherwise arranged, for example, in this case of observations on circuits).

-1.7 Answer signal (sent in the backward direction)
+1.7 answer signal (sent in the backward direction)

-This signal is sent to the outgoing international exchange to show that the called party has answered the call.1)
+This signal is sent to the outgoing international exchange to show that the called party has answered the call).